lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     docker tag eu.gcr.io/boris-250909/lightly/worker:latest lightly/worker:latest

-.. note:: You can download a specific version of the docker image by indicating the version number
+.. note:: You can download a specific version of the Docker image by indicating the version number
           instead of `latest`.
 We follow semantic versioning standards.